CoderDojo-Content/Intermediate-HTML-CSS/en/styling-by-class.md

           margin-top: 20px;
         }
    ```
-5. In attractions.html, add the new class to each of the sections like this:
+5. In the **html**, add the new class to each of the sections like this:
    ```html
         <section class="greenBackground sectionSpacing">
    ```
    You can add as many CSS classes to an element as you like.
-Just write the names of all the classes you want to use inside the **class** attribute, and separate them with spaces.
+Just write the names of all the classes you want to use inside the **class attribute**, and separate them with spaces.

-6. How about re-vamping the Food page?
-Add the following classes to your stylesheet:
+6. How about re-vamping the Food page? \(If you're using your own website, you'll need another page with some **sections** on it\) Add the following classes to your stylesheet:

    ```css
         .yellowBackground {